 “Humans can do this delicate social dance in a way computers can’t,” notes Magzimof.
 Phantom initially envisages its system as a backup for those edge cases in which AI fails: gravel roads, accidents like the recent situation where a motorbike hit a Cruise AV [PDF] in San Francisco, or even picking up and dropping off ride-share passengers.
 “Imagine a human greeting you getting into your car, or you being able to tell them exactly where you want to be dropped off,” he says.

 Phantom currently has five control systems set up in Mountain View.
 At each system, one human could oversee perhaps five automated vehicles.
 Training on the system takes about a week, starting with simulated driving, then teleoperation on a closed course before the driver passes a test to drive a car on public roads.

-While the regulatory side of vehicle teleoperation is still largely unexplored, lawyer and Phantom co-founder Elliot Katz sees smooth roads ahead.
+While the regulatory side of vehicle teleoperation is still largely unexplored, lawyer and Phantom cofounder Elliot Katz sees smooth roads ahead.
 “Many regulators around the world don’t know how to swallow this at first, but when they see it, they trust it more than the computer,” he says.
-“California has characterised us as an ADAS (Advanced Driver Assistance System) for AVs.”
+“California has characterized us as an ADAS (Advanced Driver Assistance System) for AVs.”

 If that holds elsewhere, Phantom should be able to deploy with the licenses or testing permits that some states and countries currently require.
 And they do plan to deploy very soon, with cars at first, and trucks in the future—and especially as wireless networks switch to 5G.